-Things like life goals, education level, age, and common problems will determine how you serve these customers in the future — especially when it comes to making marketing decisions.
-Even small factors like location or salary can influence how those people make decisions, and in turn use your product.
+Things like life goals, education level, age, and common problems will determine how you serve these customers in the future — especially when making marketing decisions.
+Even small factors like location or salary can influence how those people make decisions and, in turn, use your product.

 Not sure where to start?
 Here are 20+ user persona examples, tips, and templates to help you create some amazing user persona examples from scratch:

 1. Create 3 to 5 unique and detailed personas to start.

 If you are creating your first customer or user persona guides, I would design one for each of your main customer groups.
 Most resources recommend between three and five distinct personas, and I am inclined to agree.

 For example, Michael Szczepanski created four unique user persona examples below; they just happen to be dogs.
 This is the perfect range to ensure you cover all your bases and gain insight without getting too in-depth.

 2. Highlight products your audience already uses in your industry.

 Including well-known products in a user persona guide is a simple way to add a wealth of secondary information.
 For example, if this user only buys Apple products and only shops at Whole Foods, you can make a lot of assumptions rather quickly.

 Or, like in this persona guide example for a reading app, the books they love can help shape that persona.
 I mean, a user who reads romance novels at home will have different needs than one who reads only comics on the go.

 3. Use a customer journey map template to help create each persona.